The BEST Apple Crisp

 Then, spread your brown sugar crumble right on top and into the oven it goes!
 (Middle/center rack in your oven).

-This apple crisp is simple to make!
-It bakes at 375 degrees in a buttered 8×8 baking dish for about 35 minutes.
-If you find your brown sugar topping is starting to get too brown, cover it loosely with foil so it doesn’t get to crisp!
-You will know it is done when the sauce is bubbly and caramelized in the corners of the pan, and when the apples are tender in the center (stick a toothpick right in the center to test).
+You will know it is done when the sauce is bubbly and caramelized in the corners of the pan, and when the apples are tender in the center (stick a fork or toothpick right in the center to test).

 Serving the BEST Apple Crisp